realholgi/brauknecht/README.md

 # brauknecht
-Brew Automation with Arduinio
+Brew Automation with Arduino

-Pictures and description in german at https://brau.eiboeck.de/meine-brauanlage/
+Pictures and description in German at https://holgi.beer/blog/category/brau-geraetschaft/